ivanceras/diwata/README.md

 ## Content Aware
 Using heristic method, diwata is able to infer the content of a table.
-- When it a column is a boolean it make sense to display it with a checkbox rather than just 'true' and 'false' Dates will be rendered with a dropdown calender.
+- When it a column is a boolean it make sense to display it with a checkbox rather than just 'true' and 'false'.
+    Dates will be rendered with a dropdown calender.
 - Country lookup will be rendered with a dropdown list of country alongside their flags
 - Images will be displayed in line when in grid view, and will be fully displayed when in card view
 - Attachments such as pdf,xls,csv,svg,md,txt,source codes will be rendered to their corresponding document editors
 - Urls are linked and clickable automatically
 - Embed common web objects: youtube videos, tweets, images, map locations
-- tags are rendered as such

 Roadmap checklist:
 - [X] Infinite load-on-deman scrolling